Chance Peni

-Chance Peni-Ataera (born 17 January 1994) is a New Zealand-born rugby union footballer who plays for the Hino Red Dolphins in the Japan Top League competition.
+Chance Peni-Ataera (born 17 January 1994) is a New Zealand-born rugby union footballer who plays for the Hino Red Dolphins in the Japan Rugby League One competition.
 He has previously played rugby league for the Cook Islands at international level.

 Background

 Peni was born in Invercargill, New Zealand.
 He is of Cook Islands and Māori descent.

-Although Peni was born in New Zealand, with a short period in the Chatham Islands, he moved to Perth, Western Australia at a young age, playing rugby for Wests Subiaco and playing for Willagee Bears in the Western Australian Rugby League.
-He then moved to Newcastle, New South Wales and playing for the Western Suburbs Rosellas before being signed by the Newcastle Knights.
+Although Peni was born in New Zealand, with a short period in the Chatham Islands, he moved to Perth, Western Australia, at a young age, playing rugby for Wests Subiaco and playing for Willagee Bears in the Western Australian Rugby League.
+He then moved to Newcastle, New South Wales, and playing for the Western Suburbs Rosellas before being signed by the Newcastle Knights.
 Peni was educated at Aranmore Catholic College in Perth.

 Rugby league

 Peni played for the Newcastle Knights NYC team in 2013 and 2014.
 On 10 October 2014, Peni signed a two-year deal with the Wests Tigers, starting from 2015.
 On 18 October 2014, Peni represented the Junior Kiwis against the Junior Kangaroos, playing on the wing and scoring a try in the 15–14 win at Mt Smart Stadium.

 Peni played for the Wests Tigers New South Wales Cup team for the whole 2015 season.
 On 17 October 2015, Peni represented the Cook Islands in their World Cup qualifier match against the Tonga, playing at centre in the 28–8 loss at Campbelltown Stadium.